Zener085/Zener085/README.md

+- 👋 Hello, My name is Timofey (or Tim)\
-- 👋 Hi, I’m @Zener085
+-
-I'm 17 y.o. and I like math and programming\
+I'm 17 y.o.
+I am student of Innopolis University (1 year)\

-I'm learning Python, I wish I'd work in Big Data direction or create startup
+I want to create startup or work in Apple or Google\
+Instagram: @n1ce_timothy\
+Telegram: @Zener_085